Ne0n09/cloudflared-remotefalcon/docs/scripts/index.md

     ![Configure-rf demo](../images/configure-rf-clean-install.gif)

-=== "Update RF Containers"
+=== "Update Containers"

+    - Checks for updates and updates non-RF containers to their latest available release.

-    - This script will update the Remote Falcon containers to the latest available commit on the [Remote Falcon Github](https://github.com/Remote-Falcon).
+    - Checks for updates and updates Remote Falcon containers to the latest available commit on the [Remote Falcon Github](https://github.com/Remote-Falcon).

-    - The [compose.yaml](../architecture/files.md#composeyaml) build context hash is updated to the latest commit for the container.
+    - The [compose.yaml](../architecture/files.md#composeyaml) build context hash is updated to the latest commit for the Remote Falcon containers.

+    - The compose.yaml container image tag is updated to the latest release.

+    - A backup of the compose.yaml is created when any of the containers are updated.

-    - The image tag for the container is updated in the compose.yaml to the short-hash:
+    - The image tag for the Remote Falcon container is updated in the compose.yaml to the short-hash:
     ```yaml linenums="50" hl_lines="3 6"
       plugins-api:
         build: